cgxeiji/kdl_thesis_template/README.md

-# kdl_thesis_template
+# Thesis Template
-Master's and Doctoral's dissertation thesis template.
+Master's and Doctoral's dissertation thesis template for the Kansei Design Laboratory of the University of Tsukuba.